 2002 Popular French composer Michel Legrand makes his Broadway debut with the musical Amour, adapted from his Paris hit Le Passe Muraille, about a mousy man who acquires the magical ability to walk through walls.
 Malcolm Gets and Melissa Errico star.
 The show is judged too slight for Broadway and closes after just a three-week run.

 2005 Joe Brooks' musical In My Life opens on Broadway at the Music Box Theatre.
 In the show, an androgynous angel-like character flies through heaven and plots "God's reality opera," which stars a singer-songwriter who has Tourette syndrome.
 It also includes a band of pirates, dancing skeletons, and heavenly denizens singing jingles about Dr. Pepper and Volkswagen.
 Jessica Boevers, Christopher J. Hanke, and David Turner star.
 Baffling critics and audiences alike, In My Life closes after 61 performances.
-Swing and dance captain Jonathan Groff, who made his Broadway debut in the production, returns to Broadway one year later to star in the musical Spring Awakening.
+One of the actors making his Broadway debut in the production is swing and dance captain Jonathan Groff, who returns to Broadway one year later to star in the musical Spring Awakening.

 2011 Relatively Speaking, an evening of one-act comedies written by Ethan Coen, Elaine May and Woody Allen, opens on Broadway at the Brooks Atkinson Theatre.
 John Turturro directs a cast that includes Marlo Thomas, Steve Guttenberg, Danny Hoch, Julie Kavner, Ari Graynor, and Mark Linn-Baker.

 2015 The world premiere of the world premiere of David Lindsay-Abaire's Ripcord opens Off-Broadway at Manhattan Theatre Club.
 Holland Taylor and Marylouise Burke star in the comedy about two roommates who butt heads in an assisted living facility.